jkplearner/Nutrimap-FoodAnalyzer/README.md

 - Nutritional classification based on macro & micronutrients
 - Real-time graph generation using JavaScript charting libraries
 - Spider and bar graphs to visualize nutrient differentials
-- Model trained and validated with classification metrics >80%

 ---